NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 --------------

 Tokenization and encoding of data is quite costly for punctuation and capitalization task.
 If your dataset contains a lot of samples (~4M) you may use tarred dataset.
-A tarred dataset is a collection of tarred files which contain batches ready for passing into a model.
+A tarred dataset is a collection of `.tar` files which contain batches ready for passing into a model.
 Tarred dataset is not loaded into memory entirely, but in small pieces, which do not overflow memory.
 Tarred dataset relies on `webdataset <https://github.com/webdataset/webdataset>`_.